210823-java-msa-wvu/sergio-lopez-p0/README.md

 -Log in to an existing acount

-Customer can:
+User can:
 - Create new account
-- Buy Crypto
+- Receive Cryptocurrency
-- Store Crypto
+- Send Cryptocurrency
-- Send Crypto
+- Check Balance in the Crypto Wallet

 Employee Can:
-- Accept or deny buy/send/store transactions
+- Accept or deny send transactions